Azure/bicep-types-az/generated/machinelearningservices/microsoft.machinelearningservices/2021-03-01-preview/types.md

 * **computeInstanceAuthorizationType**: 'personal': The Compute Instance Authorization type.
 Available values are personal (default).
 * **connectivityEndpoints**: [ComputeInstanceConnectivityEndpoints](#computeinstanceconnectivityendpoints) (ReadOnly): Defines all connectivity endpoints and properties for an ComputeInstance.
 * **createdBy**: [ComputeInstanceCreatedBy](#computeinstancecreatedby) (ReadOnly): Describes information on user who created this ComputeInstance.
+* **enableNodePublicIp**: bool: Enable or disable node public IP address provisioning.
+Possible values are: true - Indicates that the compute nodes will have public IPs provisioned. false - Indicates that the compute nodes will have a private endpoint and no public IPs.
 * **errors**: [ErrorResponse](#errorresponse)[] (ReadOnly): Collection of errors encountered on this ComputeInstance.
 * **lastOperation**: [ComputeInstanceLastOperation](#computeinstancelastoperation) (ReadOnly): The last operation on ComputeInstance.
 * **personalComputeInstanceSettings**: [PersonalComputeInstanceSettings](#personalcomputeinstancesettings): Settings for a personal compute instance.